mattiasw2/hashdb/README.md

  * Make a clojar
  * Add LIKE lookups for strings

+## Performance

+About 100 update or write operations per second on my 2015 Thinkpad X260.

 ### Open questions

  * Decide if we should only handle the first index by the database, and the rest by filtering inside Clojure.